vectordotdev/vector/website/content/en/docs/setup/installation/operating-systems/rhel.md

 weight: 5
 ---

 [Red Hat Enterprise Linux][rhel] is a Linux distribution developed by Red Hat for the commercial market.
-This page will cover installing and managing Vector on the RHEL operating system.
+This page covers installing and managing Vector on the RHEL operating system.

 ## Supported installers